hallgaeuer/azerothcore-wotlk/README.md

 ### Eye of Eternity

 #### Malygos
-* Reduced damage of phase 3 Surge of Power by a huge amount, making the dragon shield ability obsolete.
-I didn't see any other way to make this viable for multiboxing otherwise
+* Reduced damage of phase 3 Surge of Power by 80%, making the dragon shield ability obsolete.
+Didn't see any other way to make this viable for multiboxing otherwise (without client unlocks or anything)

 ### Vault of Archavon